monnneee/scHiCAR/3_create_pseudo-bulk_fastq/README.md

 cat sample*_RNA_DNA.barcode > total_RNA_DNA_barcode.txt # merge the total samples together that are used in the 'dna_barcode.R' script

 ```
-#### 2. Add DNA barcodes to the Seurat object generated from RNA library.
+#### 2. Add DNA barcodes to the Seurat object generated from RNA library
 ```r

 # R code